Top Tourist Attractions In Mumbai With Photos : Instalment Two

 Rajabai Tower is a clock tower located in the University of Mumbai's campus.
 It was designed by Sir Gilbert Scott an English architect.
 The clock tower is about 280 feet high and took 9 years to construct.
 It was modelled on the Big Ben of London.
 It cost Rs 200,000 when the construction was finished in 1878.

-The entire cost of construction of Rajabai Tower was borne by Premchand Raychand, a successful stockbroker who also founded the Bombay Stock Exchange, under the express condition that the tower be named after his mother Rajabai who was blind.
+The entire cost of construction of Rajabai Tower was borne by Premchand Raychand, a successful stockbroker who also founded the Bombay Stock Exchange, under the express condition that the tower is named after his mother Rajabai who was blind.

 Rajabai was a staunch Jain by caste.
 Jains have dinner before sunset.
 After the construction of the tower, following the time was not difficult for her and inspite of her handicap the chiming of the time by the clock enabled her to have dinner at the appropriate time.